 Once you determine where you want to go, you have a roadmap to success.
 Now you need the right equipment for the journey.
 Here's what to pack for the trip:

-In the digital age, technology has the potential to facilitate sales in ways that can seriously impact a company's goals.
+In the digital age, technology has the potential to facilitate sales operations in ways that can seriously impact a company's goals.
 It should be easy for customers to set up a meeting, track an order, re-order a previously purchased product, etc. These are the tasks performed by a digital body language tool kit.

 Psychology experts can easily interpret a person's body language.
 A highly effective sales program will be able to interpret a consumer's digital body language which is expressed with every click they make throughout their online travels.